 - Jim Crow: The practice of segregating black people in the US.

 Omaha Public Schools are de facto segregated, which is enforced by housing practices, economic limitations and cultural “understandings.”
 Following is an exploration of what Jim Crow look like in Omaha Public Schools historically, and where it appears today.

 Early History of School Segregation in Omaha

-From the 1860s through the beginning of integrated school busing in Omaha in 1999, North Omaha was home to the city’s strictly segregated black schools.
+From the 1860s through the beginning of integrated school busing in Omaha in 1976, North Omaha has been home to the city’s strictly segregated black schools.
 Over time, those became identified as Kennedy School, Lake School, Kellom School, Lothrop School, and Long School, all of which were the only elementary schools serving African American students.
 In Omaha, as well as many cities nationwide) schools for Black students were older, had fewer resources of all kinds, and paid their teachers less than in white schools.

 Dr. Harry A. Burke, namesake of Omaha Burke High School, used racism to run Omaha Public Schools from 1946 to 1962.
 David Bristow, now an official with the Nebraska State Historical Society, wrote about an interview with Herb Rhodes, a North Omaha civil rights leader in the 50s and 60s.
 Rhodes said that Harry Burke once “proclaimed that as long as he was superintendent, there would not be a black educator in the school system, other than the two schools that served the black community,” because Burke opposed having black teachers “where white children would see a black person in a role of prominence or authority.”